tokenized/tokenized-sdk-example-react/README.md

 A quantity is an object containing:

-- `tokens`: the quantity in the natural units of the asset, for non-currency assets – “48 coupons”.
+- `tokens`: the quantity in the natural units of the instrument, for non-currency instruments – “48 coupons”.
   - `number`: Number of tokens transferred
   - `formatted`: Localized display string
-- `assetCurrency`: the value transferred in the asset’s own currency, if specified – “$59,184.00”.
+- `instrumentCurrency`: the value transferred in the instrument’s own currency, if specified – “$59,184.00”.
   - `number`: Currency value transferred
   - `NumberFormatOptions`: Object to be supplied to Intl.NumberFormat
 - `displayCurrency`: the value transferred, converted to the user’s selected